 For this blanket I used some Yarn Bee Tender Touch yarn that I found at Hobby Lobby in a beautiful mustard color.
 This yarn is very soft and works up very nicely.
 Even though it is acrylic yarn, its more fuzzy like wool, so if you’re looking for something a little sleeker and shinier I’d recommend Red Heart Soft or Caron Simply Soft as a substitute.

-DC5tog cluster bobble: *YO, insert hook, pull up a loop, YO, pull through two loops.
+DC5tog Bobble: *YO, insert hook, YO and pull up a loop, YO, pull through two loops.
 Repeat from * four more times.
 Then YO and pull through all six loops on hook.

 Chain 101.
 (To make your blanket bigger or smaller, chain any multiple of ten, then add 1.)

-ROW 1: Starting in the third chain from the hook, work a HHDC in each chain.
-When you reach the end of the chain, chain 2 and turn.
+ROW 1: Starting in the third chain from the hook, work 1 HHDC in each chain.
+CH 2 and turn.

-Note: You might start to see that your sides form little ridges instead of being perfectly straight because you aren’t working into the turning chain, but this is perfectly fine – you will cover it up with the border later.
+Note: You might start to see that your sides form little ridges instead of being perfectly straight because you aren’t working into the turning chain at the end of each row, but this is perfectly fine – you will cover it up with the border later.

-ROW 10: *Work 9 HHDCs, then one DC5tog cluster bobble.
+ROW 10: *Work 1 HHDC in the next 9 stitches, then one DC5tog bobble in the next stitch.
 Repeat from * to the end of the row.
 You should end the row with 9 HHDCs.
+CH 2 and turn.

 Repeat rows 1 through 10 for the remainder of the blanket.
 You should always have nine rows in between each bobble row.
 If you want to adjust that number so that your rows are closer together or farther apart, just be sure that it is an odd number of rows in between the bobble rows so that the bobbles always poke out on the same side.